ferrarimarco/home-lab/docs/architecture/dns-zones-servers-resolvers.md

     leases
     ([source](https://lists.thekelleys.org.uk/pipermail/dnsmasq-discuss/2008q4/002670.html)),
     even if it doesn't run as an authoritative name server for the `edge.lab.ferrari.how` zone.
-This dnsmasq instance also runs a DHCP server for the main edge subnet.

 ## DNS resolvers

+This environment contains the following DNS resolvers:

 - A dnsmasq instance running on the default gateway acts as a private, non recursive, caching, DNS resolver that uses